hoch/WAAX/readme.md

 ====
 **Web Audio API eXtension for Modern Browsers (Chrome/Safari/FireFox)**

-WAAX is a javascript framework for Web Audio API incorporated in the modern browsers such as Chrome, Safari and FireFox.
-It is designed to provide users with high level control: complex real-time sound synthesis, ready-made instruments, even a timebase system for sophisticated musical structure.
+WAAX is a experimental javascript framework for Web Audio API incorporated in the modern browsers such as Chrome, Safari and FireFox.
+With music/sound creation in mind, it is designed to provide users with higher level of musical control: complex real-time sound synthesis, ready-made instruments, even a timebase system for sophisticated structure.

+The goal of this project is to make web audio programming more approachable by expanding the audio domain with new web technologies that make the browser user-centered, highly-visualized and ever-connected.
+Also the library is strongly inspired by THREE.js, which is one of WebGL JavaScript library being used most in the scene, and hopefully it can be a sonic counterpart in the web-based audiovisual system.

 In addition to core technology, the library comes with an interactive web-based IDE for rapid experiment and deployment.
 It allows users to perform JavaScript audio progoramming and export the code snippet for other web projects.

-The goal of this project is to make web audio programming more approachable.
-The library strongly inspired by THREE.js, which is one of WebGL JavaScript library being used most in the scene, and hopefully it can be a sonic counterpart in the web-based audiovisual system.

-The author of this experimental library is Hongchan Choi at [CCRMA][1], Stanford University.
+The author of this library is Hongchan Choi at [CCRMA][1], Stanford University.

 [1]: https://ccrma.stanford.edu/ "The Center for Computer Research in Music and Acoustics"